Collective-Logic-Lab/Synthetic-RNA-maps/Code/README.txt

 runRandomIC.sh

 This shell script combines many Python programs to execute a selection of tasks ranging from gene network processing to cell movement visualization.
+The script runs simulations, using BoolODE to simulate single-cell RNA sequencing data.
+The simulation is started from many random initial conditions, and simulated data are output as CSV files.

 Linked Python Scripts: